smessie/TAS/README.md

-# TAS
+# 👜 TAS

-This template should help get you started developing with Vue 3 in Vite.
+TAS - Your Todo App with Solid

 ## Recommended IDE Setup